 The problem is that fatty acids from petroleum are absorbed through the skin, stored in our adipose tissue, not metabolized and not excreted.
 Mineral oil snuck into food and cosmetics has led to mineral oil being the largest contaminant in human tissue.

 Better swaps for petrolatum are natural ingredients that act like occlusives like vegetable waxes (candelilla and jojoba) and animal-derived waxes (like beeswax and lanolin)(1).
-Look for these on labels instead.
+Look for these on labels instead, when searching for Vaseline alternatives.

 Keep reading to check out our top swaps for Aquaphor!

 Check out their full ingredient list below…um, SOLD.
-Use this all over to soothe skin and protect against irritation, chaffing and windburn.
+Use this all over to soothe skin and protect against irritation, chaffing and windburn, as a non petroleum jelly alternative.

 Alba’s Un Petroluem’s full ingredient list: castor seed oil, organic sunflower seed oil, beeswax and tocopheryl acetate (vitamin e).

 This USDA-certified organic ointment can be used for a myriad of purposes (dry skin, chapped lips, face, cuticles, elbows, hair, scars, cracks, calluses, feet, babies, makeup remover, after-shave, after-sun)—it even promises not to clog pores.
-Love that it comes in glass too.
+Love that it comes in glass too, making it an even more sustainable Vaseline alternative.

 This luxe pick can be used as a spot treatment that leaves the skin on your hands, feet, elbows —you name it—nourished, hydrated and rejuvenated.
-The consistency here is divine and I especially love this for lips!
+The consistency here is divine and I especially love this for lips—a perfect petroleum jelly substitute!

 Maya Chia’s Waterless Wonder Balm’s full ingredient list: shea butter, supercritical chia seed oil, organic apricot kernel Oil, organic sunflower oil, beeswax, tocopherol (non-GMO vitamin e), 2% essential oils and botanical extracts.

-The only vegan-friendly pick on our list, this balm is a fantastic Aquaphor alternative for babies, cheeks, hands, lips and dry patches.
+The only vegan-friendly pick on our list, this balm is a fantastic Aquaphor alternative / Vaseline substitute for babies, cheeks, hands, lips and dry patches.
 This formula is THACK and gets the job done.

-Full ingredient list here: organic olive oil, hydrogenated vegetable oil, mango seed butter, cocoa seed butter, carnauba wax, organic raspberry seed oil, cranberry seed oil, caprylic/capric triglyceride, vanilla fruit extract, tocopherol (Non-GMO).
+Pleni Naturals’ Barrier Balm full ingredient list: organic olive oil, hydrogenated vegetable oil, mango seed butter, cocoa seed butter, carnauba wax, organic raspberry seed oil, cranberry seed oil, caprylic/capric triglyceride, vanilla fruit extract, tocopherol (Non-GMO).

 This Swedish-made ointment soothes chafing, sunburn, heals cuts and scrapes, hydrates dry patches and more.
 This thick-waxy textured balm will become a quick fave!